zstenger93/scop/README.md

 ## .mtl Files

-Values for material and lighting calculations

-Can be more than one texture file for example and all with different material attributes, but I handle one with this project..
+Material files (.mtl) contain values essential for material and lighting calculations in the rendering process.
+While a single object can have multiple texture files with different material attributes, this project currently supports handling one texture file per object.

 ## Input Handling